Assessment and Feedback Policy

 • Diversity: Acknowledging varied learning styles and needs through diverse assessment methods.

-• Recognition: Celebrating and recognizing academic achievement and progress.
+• Recognition: Celebrating and recognising academic achievement and progress.

 • Continuous Improvement: Continuously reviewing assessment practices to enhance their effectiveness.